Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 - Faith is never mentioned at all in this entire chapter.

-- If Christ already forgave all sins by His death burial and resurrection, then there can be no restriction on who is forgiven.
-If that act alone accomplished in full the actual releasing from sin AND its subsequent forgiveness – faith from anyone is 100% unnecessary.
-Everyone would already BE forgiven since it would be based solely upon His action and not our response.
-If this were true, (and it is NOT) this verse couldn’t be for ANYONE since EVERYONE is already forgiven.
+- If Christ already forgave all sins by His death burial and resurrection, then there can be no restriction on who was forgiven.
+If the act of His death and resurrection alone and single-handedly accomplished in full the actual releasing from sin AND its subsequent forgiveness – then faith from anyone is 100% unnecessary – it would just be a fact.
+For example: Once God established the laws regarding gravity – no one had to “believe” in gravity for it to work – it is simply a fact.
+So it is, that if Jesus’ death and resurrection not just purchased forgiveness but actually applied forgiveness then everyone would already BE forgiven since it would be based solely upon His action and not our response.
+If this were true, (and it is NOT) this verse couldn’t be for ANYONE since EVERYONE would already be forgiven.

 Considering I John 1:9